 1. Visual communication

-Since 65% of all people are visual learners, it’s important that your lectures include engaging images, graphs, charts, photos, and similar aids to help students understand concepts to have lecture material that students learn from visually.
+This article in Fast Company says that 65% of people are visual learners.
+If that’s the case, it’s important that your lectures include engaging images, graphs, charts, photos, and similar aids to help students understand concepts to have lecture material that students learn from visually.
 Creating lecture material rich with visuals will help your students follow along with your content as easily as if they were with you in the classroom.
 Instead of having just an audio recording of lecture material, including visuals allows students to put context behind the recorded lecture.

 2. Better availability